rritec/powerbi/README.md

 	- Once we got job then Job Support

 ---
-**Course Content**
+## Course Content

 ---

 1. **Introduction**
+	- What is Power Platform?
 	- What is Power BI?
 	- What is Power Apps?
+	- What is Power Automate?
+	- What is Power Virtual Agents?
 	- What are the different BI tools available?
 	- Why Power BI?
-	- Products of Power BI
+Why not other BI tools like (Tableau/OBIEE/Cognos/SAP-BO/ ... etc)
+	- What are the Products of Power BI (Power BI Desktop/ Power BI Pro / Power BI Premium / Power BI Mobile / Power BI Embedded / Power BI Report Server)
 	- What is Power BI Desktop?
+		- What is Power Query ?
+		- What is Power Pivot ?
+		- What is Power View ?
+		- What is Power Maps ?
 	- What is Power BI Service?
 	- What is Power BI Mobile?
 	- What is M-Language?